 - 1. Complete the application for admission in all its parts and submit it to the Admissions office. - 2.
 Immunization certificate issued by the Department of Health in the case of minors under 21 years of age. - 3.
 For the Diagnostic Radiologic Technology Program, a basic 2.00 GPA and/or interview is required.
 The student will be required to copy the transcript of high

-4. Negative criminal record certificate (necessary to carry out the internship).
+- school credits or a document that evidences the average of entry, even if a copy of the diploma or its equivalent is submitted. - 4.
+Negative criminal record certificate (necessary to carry out the internship).

 Admission Requirements for Online Students